OpenSidewalks/OpenSidewalks-Schema/README.md

 *From OpenStreetMap*

 The (semi-)official name of a pathway. *Not* a description of the path.
-For example, this would be the street name for a street path or a specially-designated name for a famous footpath. name="The \[X\] trail", for example.
+For example, this would be the street name for a street pathway or a specially-designated name for a famous footpath. name="The \[X\] trail", for example.